Gesta Francorum: Scope and style

+Status among the earliest crusade narratives

 What editors have come to call the Gesta Francorum et aliorum Hierosolimitanorum is one among several closely related Latin narratives.
 These include the account associated with Peter Tudebode, the Montecassino chronicle known as the Historia belli sacri, and the recently discovered Peregrinatio Antiochie.
 All of these works are so similar that, as Jay Rubenstein observes, it is very difficult to tell them apart unless consulting modern editions of their Latin texts (which show even very small variants to the texts).
 Until a comprehensive attempt is made to re-edit and contrast all of these works (and others which may come to light) it is difficult to know with confidence whether one of them was the source for the others, or whether all drew upon another lost source or group of sources.
 When the editors of the Recueil des historiens des croisades set out to prepare editions of all the Latin sources of the First Crusade that they knew about, they concluded that Peter Tudebode was the author of the original account, and that the Gesta Francorum was simply an abbreviated version of this text (they entitled it Tudebodus abbreviatus).
 Only later did editors contradict this view, giving the Gesta Francorum the status as the source text of Peter Tudebode and the Historia Belli Sacri as well as, it was believed, the series of substantial revisions undertaken by the three Benedictine monks Robert the Monk, Baudri of Bourgueil, and Guibert of Nogent, who all used the Gesta (or something very close to it) as the basis for their own chronicles in the first decade of the twelfth century.